unkn0wn-root/resterm/docs/restermscript.md

-# RestermScript (RST) Technical Reference
+# RestermScript Technical Reference

-RestermScript (or RST which you will see quite often throughout the docs) is Resterm's built in expression language for templates, directives, and reusable modules.
+RestermScript (or RTS which you will see quite often throughout the docs) is Resterm's built in expression language for templates, directives, and reusable modules.
 It is designed to be small, bounded, and easy to review inside request files.
 JavaScript via Goja is still available, but RestermScript is the preferred option when you want predictable behavior, clear errors, and safe execution.

 ## Why this even exists

-- RST is bounded and predictable because expressions run with strict step limits, cannot perform network operations or file writes, and only read files via `json.file` when file access is enabled.
+- RTS is bounded and predictable because expressions run with strict step limits, cannot perform network operations or file writes, and only read files via `json.file` when file access is enabled.
-- RST is safe because it avoids arbitrary evaluation and does not expose system APIs.
+- RTS is safe because it avoids arbitrary evaluation and does not expose system APIs.
-- RST is clear because the syntax is small and purpose built for request files.
+- RTS is clear because the syntax is small and purpose built for request files.
-- RST is debuggable because errors include file, line, and column information along with a call stack.
+- RTS is debuggable because errors include file, line, and column information along with a call stack.

 ## When to use it